jitendrathakur/ng-pioneer/README.md

-# b8f8019 print value from controller
+## b8f8019 print value from controller

-# 2ec3045 two controller on same dom
+## 2ec3045 two controller on same dom

-# a4d7836 two controller communication using rootScope
+## a4d7836 two controller communication using rootScope

-# b8f2db2 two controller communcation using Factory
+## b8f2db2 two controller communcation using Factory

-# a3559a9 two controller communication using watch
+## a3559a9 two controller communication using watch

-# 352b755 Directive with isolated scope (=, @, & and template)
+## 352b755 Directive with isolated scope (=, @, & and template)

-# dadf605 Outer Inner Controller
+## dadf605 Outer Inner Controller

+## 2fd8259 Gulp Added with css compiler and server connect